NeVeSpl/RevitTestLibrary/README.md

 - [Revit.TestRunner](https://github.com/geberit/Revit.TestRunner)
 - [xUnitRevit](https://github.com/specklesystems/xUnitRevit)

 There are three established solutions for unit testing in Revit space, but none of them is integrated with the IDE.
-This makes them good only for detecting regressions, which makes QA happy.
+This makes them good mostly for detecting regressions, which makes QA happy.
 We, developers, love and need unit tests for different reasons.
 There is no better way of writing a code, than running a small fragment of it in isolation without the need to start the whole (big (and slow)) application.
 We need as fast feedback loop as possible.
 <h4 align="center">
 Red, Green, Refactor, Repeat
 </h4>

 ## Features
-- does not keep dlls locked after conducting a unit test, which means Revit does not have to be closed in order to recompile dlls
+- does not keep dlls locked after conducting a unit test, which means Revit does not have to be closed down in order to recompile dlls
-- you have full access to the stack trace with interactive links
+- gives full access to the exception stack trace with interactive links
-- you can mix unit tests that are run inside Revit context with tests that can be run without Revit context
+- allows to mix unit tests that are run inside Revit context with tests that can be run without Revit context
 - unit tests are run in a special instance of Revit that does not load any addins.

 ## Getting started